LD4P/sinopia_acl/README.md

 - In an ideal world, we would validate any WebACL to be written to the server.
 However, here does not seem to be an existing WebACL validation package -- JSON schema, npm module, RDF shapes, whatever.

-- We will separate out the CLI from the WebACL manipulation and the interaction with the Sinopia server.
+- We separate out the CLI from the WebACL manipulation and the interaction with the Sinopia server.
-    There are npm packages for CLI that we can leverage, such as cli, minimist, ...

 - We will see if we can use npm jsonacl https://www.npmjs.com/package/jsonacl for node ACL manipulation, or something similar

-- We will (eventually) create an npm package that could then be imported in the future by a GUI team members will need to be added to npm registry when we create npm package
+- We publish an npm package that can be imported by a GUI

 ## Build and push image